claha/smart-home/README.md

 #### Lights

-The light automations are based on sun elevation and illuminance sensors(TBA) and also timers as a fallback (using input_datetime).
+The light automations are based on sun elevation and illuminance sensors and also timers as a fallback (using input_datetime).
 Some lights also utilises the state of the TV to keep lights on longer and then turn them off (TBA).